publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch16/m__us_usc_t2_s506.md

     (a) __Notice that mailing is at taxpayer expense__

-        Each mass mailing sent by a Member of the House of Representatives shall bear in a prominent place on its face, or on the envelope or outside cover or wrapper in which the mail matter is sent, the following notice: “this mailing was prepared, published, and mailed at taxpayer expense.”, or a notice to the same effect in words which may be prescribed under subsection (c) of this section.
+        Each mass mailing sent by a Member of the House of Representatives shall bear in a prominent place on its face, or on the envelope or outside cover or wrapper in which the mail matter is sent, the following notice: “this mailing was prepared, published, and mailed at taxpayer expense.”, or a notice to the same effect in words which may be prescribed under subsection (c).
 The notice shall be printed in a type size not smaller than 7-point.

     (b) __Publication of each Member’s total expense and amount__